dmccreary/learning-graphs/docs/chapters/01-learning-graphs.md

 A learning graph is composed of two primary elements:

 -   **Nodes (Concepts)**: Each node represents a distinct learning concept.
 These could range from fundamental principles, like "Ohm's Law" in an electrical circuits course, to more complex topics like "Neural Networks" in a machine learning course.
 -   **Edges (Prerequisites)**: Each directed edge represents a dependency or prerequisite.
-For example, a concept such as "Electric Current" must be understood before a learner can grasp "Circuit Resistance."
+For example, a concept such as "Addition" or "Subtraction" must be understood before a learner be confident they understand "Arithmetic."

 ![](../img/arithmetic-dep-graph.png)

 <caption>
 A diagram showing 5-6 nodes connected by directed edges, illustrating a simple learning path where each node depends on the previous one.
 For instance, concepts related to mathematics, starting with "Basic Algebra" leading to "Linear Equations" and ending with "Quadratic Functions."
 </caption>